RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 This episode discusses relatively fundamental features of Python.

 For students experienced with writing Python, many of these points may be unnecessary.
-However, self-taught students—especially if they have previously studied lower-level languages with a less powerful standard library—may have adopted “unpythonic” habits and will particularly benefit from this section.
+However, self-taught students—especially if they have previously studied lower-level languages with a less powerful standard library—may have adopted "unpythonic" habits and will particularly benefit from this section.

 ::::::::::::::::::::::::::::::::::::::::::::::::